Council of Europe

 Parents and caregivers can find useful information in our 2020 manual Parenting in the digital age - positive parenting strategies for different scenarios which promotes the idea that positive parenting practices, based on open communication and trust, should be extended into the online world.
 The manual provides hands-on advice on how to react, as a parent or caregiver, to critical situations encountered by children.
 Likewise, parents and caregivers are called upon to closely watch their own behaviours as they share online (images for example) or regularly use digital technologies throughout the day.

 Our recent “Kiko and the Manymes” materials featuring children’s beloved character friend Kiko who embarks on new adventures discovering screens and the misuse of pictures in the online environment have proved to be particularly successful and useful.
-These awareness-raising materials developed in the framework of our regional Project End Online Child Sexual Exploitation and Abuse@Europe (EndOCSEA@Europe) (which ended in June 2021), have been translated into 19 languages, including Japanese to reach a wide audience.
-The objective of the Kiko and the Manymes is twofold.
-Firstly, this campaign is addressed to adults, with a focus on parents and caregivers of children 4-7 years old, teaching them how to protect their children and avoid their exposure to phones with video and photo cameras or a webcam.
-Secondly, the experience of Kiko with screens in the book, which also presents “the golden rules of screens”, provide a basic set of rules to empower children to protect their privacy and their image in the online environment.
+The objective of these awareness-raising materials available in 20 languages, including Japanese, is twofold.
+Firstly, this campaign teaches parents and caregivers how to protect their children aged 4-7 and avoid their exposure to phones with video and photo cameras or a webcam.
+Secondly, it provides children with a basic set of “golden rules” to empower them to protect their privacy and their image in the online environment.

-Through our country specific follow-up projects in Ukraine and the Republic of Moldova, and new projects in Georgia and Finland on “Protecting Children against violence and sexual exploitation and abuse, including in the digital environment” and “Ensuring child-friendly justice through the effective operation of the Barnahus-units in Finland”, we are conducting a series of actions to raise awareness on the risks of online child sexual exploitation and abuse, and promoting digital literacy and safe use of internet for children in these countries.
+Through our country specific project ”Preventing and protecting children from violence, including in the digital environment in the Republic of Moldova” (Phase III), and a new regional project “End Online Child Sexual Exploitation and Abuse@Europe Plus (EndOCSEA@Europe+) focusing on Georgia, Montenegro and the Republic of Moldova, we are conducting a series of actions to raise awareness on the risks of online child sexual exploitation and abuse, and promoting digital literacy and safe use of internet for children in these countries.
 This includes inter alia raising awareness about Safer Internet Day on social media by disseminating relevant Council of Europe tools and materials and encouraging CSOs to join Safer Internet Day platform, as well as conducting training sessions for professionals working to combat online child sexual exploitation and abuse.

 About us